What Is Sedation?

 - any medicines (prescription or over-the-counter) or herbal or natural remedies that your child takes

-- whether your child smokes, drinks alcohol, or takes any drugs
+- whether your child smokes, drinks alcohol, or uses any nonprescription drugs

 - Update the health care provider if your child gets sick (for example, has a cold or a cough) before the procedure.